nplrkn/qcore/README.md

 ## Contributions

 Contributions to this project are welcome.
-You'll need to sign our Contributor License Agreement.
+You'll need to sign a Contributor License Agreement.